jss367/jss367.github.io/_posts/2020-05-13-Deep-Learning-Code-Implementations.md

 ### FastAI

 Finding code for [FastAI](https://www.fast.ai/) is tricky at the moment because 1. the user base is much, much smaller than either Tensorflow or PyTorch (although PyTorch code *is* compatible, it's just not smooth) and 2. the code is still in a state of rapid change.
 Most code from a few years ago will be very difficult to run on today's [FastAI codebase](https://github.com/fastai/fastai) (and [fastai2](https://github.com/fastai/fastai2) is coming along soon).
 However, if you are watching the FastAI videos, you can follow along with the [notebooks used in the latest course](https://github.com/fastai/course-v3/tree/master/nbs).
-The notebooks have changed so you'll have to tweak things but it's a good place to get started.
+The notebooks have changed so you may have to tweak things but it's a good place to get started.

 ##### Object Detection